event-engine/docs/docs/tutorial/intro.md

 It will contain all `domain events`.

 #### Webserver
-Head over to `http://localhost:8080` to check if the containers are up and running.
+Head over to [https://localhost](https://localhost) to check if the containers are up and running.
-You should see a simple "It works" message.
+After accepting the self-signed certificate you should see a simple "It works" message.

-#### Swagger UI
+#### Event Engine Cockpit
-By default Event Engine exposes commands (we will learn more about them in a minute), events and queries via a message box endpoint.
+By default Event Engine exposes commands (we will learn more about them in a minute), events, and queries via a message box endpoint.
-We can use [Swagger UI](https://swagger.io/swagger-ui/) to interact with the backend.
+We can use [Event Engine Cockpit](https://github.com/event-engine/cockpit) to interact with the backend.

-The Event Engine skeleton ships with a ready to use Swagger UI.
-Open [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) in your browser and try the built-in `HealthCheck` query.
+The Event Engine skeleton ships with a ready to use Cockpit configuration.
+Open [https://localhost:4444](https://localhost:4444) in your browser and try the built-in `HealthCheck` query.

 You should get a JSON response similar to that one: